Alan Peacock: Club career

+International career

 Peacock's high scoring rate earned him a place in the 1962 World Cup England squad.
 He made his international debut in the Group Four victory over Argentina.
 Since then only Allan Clarke in 1970 has made his debut in a World Cup finals match.
 In total, he earned 6 caps and scored 3 goals for England, two of which came in a 4–0 victory over Wales in November 1962.